UNSW EF Visiting Teaching Fellowships

 The UNSW EF Visiting Teaching Fellowships are designed to build the profile and connections of the UNSW education community with highly regarded educators across the tertiary sector in Australia and internationally.
 Initiated by a UNSW EF academic staff member, Fellowships provide opportunities to develop educational collaborations and facilitate interaction and engagement with UNSW staff and students.

-Visiting Teaching Fellows are expected to contribute to the educational work of their host’s school and Faculty during the period of their stay through a considered program of events that take place during the visit including guest lectures, presentations, seminars, workshops, forums, collaborative discussions, drop-in sessions, exhibitions, and other formats.
-Where appropriate, Visiting Teaching Fellows should also engage with the wider UNSW education community through these planned events.
+Visiting Teaching Fellows (EF VTFs) are expected to contribute to the host’s school and Faculty during the period of their stay through a considered program of activities that take place during the visit.
+This may include guest lectures, presentations, seminars, workshops, forums, collaborative discussions, drop-in sessions, exhibitions, away days, and other formats.
+EF VTFs and hosts will be expected to communicate their program of events in advance, and to document their visits for inclusion and promotion in UNSW and EF news and initiatives.
+Guidelines will be provided to successful applicants.

 Read about the stories and experiences of our past fellows and hosts on EF Central.